AmirRiahi2008/iran-location-rest-api/README.md

 ---

 ## 🧪 How to Use
-Run sql/iran.sql file to create database
+Run sql/iran.sql file to create database <br>
 Follow these steps to authenticate and interact with the API:

 ### ✅ 1.
 Generate JWT Token